Skip to main content

 Advantages of restoration of sum insured in health insurance

-· Health insurance plans with in-built restoration benefits help you get extra coverage with the original premium paid amount.
+• Health insurance plans with in-built restoration benefits help you get extra coverage without paying any additional premium.

 Restoration benefit in health insurance is applicable under certain terms and conditions.
 They can vary based on the type of restoration offered.
 So, before purchasing a health insurance plan with restoration benefits, do consult an insurance broker .Understanding policy terms and conditions is significant to avail benefits under the policy and for optimum coverage.